Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

 \begin{proof} By Lemma~\ref{lem:not_corner}, we must have $p$ or $q$ be in a corner of $\mathcal H_1$ or $\mathcal H_2$.
 Without loss of generality, suppose that $p$ is in a corner of $\mathcal H_1$.
 Up to rotation this leaves only two cases, either $p$ is in the top-left corner of $\mathcal H_1$, or $p$ is in the top-right corner of $\mathcal H_1$.

-\textbf{Case 1: $p$ is in the top-left corner.} Consider the edges opposite $p$ on $\mathcal H_1$.
-These would be the bottom edge and right edge of $\mathcal H_1$.
-Lemma~\ref{lem:bridging_lemma} implies both these edges must contain either $q$ or a bridging edge.
-However, it is impossible for both edges to contain $q$, so therefore at least one of the two sides contains a bridging point.
-Moreover, applying the second part of Lemma~\ref{lem:bridging_lemma} to the bridging point implies that $q$ is in fact on the square $\mathcal H_2$ and not $\mathcal H_1$.
-Therefore, both sides opposite $p$ contain a bridging edge, and $q$ is on $\mathcal H_2$.
+\textbf{Case 1: $p$ is in the top-left corner.} Consider the sides opposite to $p$ on $\mathcal H_1$.
+These would be the bottom side and right side of $\mathcal H_1$.
+Lemma~\ref{lem:bridging_lemma_part_1} implies both these sides must contain either $q$ or a bridging point.
+Since $\T[p,r(p)]$ enters $\H_2$, at least one of these two sides must contain a bridging point.

+Moreover, applying Lemma~\ref{lem:bridging_lemma_part_2} to the bridging point implies that $q$ is in fact on the square $\mathcal H_2$ and not $\mathcal H_1$.
+Therefore, both sides opposite $p$ contain a bridging point, and $q$ is on $\mathcal H_2$.
 There are two subcases.
 Either there are two different bridging points on the bottom and right sides of $\mathcal H_1$, or there is a single bridging point in the bottom-right corner of $\mathcal H_1$.
 See Figure~\ref{fig:four_cases_p_top-left}.

-In the first subcase where there are two different bridging points on the bottom and right sides of $\mathcal H_1$, we apply the second part of Lemma~\ref{lem:bridging_lemma} on the two bridging points.
-This implies that $q$ is on $\mathcal H_2$, moreover, it must be in the bottom-right corner of $\mathcal H_2$ so that it is opposite both the bridging points.
+In the first subcase, there are two different bridging points on the bottom and right sides of $\mathcal H_1$, see Figure~\ref{fig:four_cases_p_top-left} left.
+Therefore, there are two bridging points, on the top and left edges of $\mathcal H_2$.
+We apply Lemma~\ref{lem:bridging_lemma_part_2} on the two bridging points.
+The bridging point on the top edge of $\mathcal H_2$ implies that $q$ must be on the bottom edge of $\mathcal H_2$, whereas the bridging point on the left edge implies that $q$ must be on the right edge of $\mathcal H_2$.
+So $q$ is in the bottom-right corner of $\mathcal H_2$.
+Therefore, $p$ is a special configuration event.

 In the second subcase, there is a single bridging point in the bottom-right corner of $\mathcal H_1$.
-See Figure~\ref{fig:four_cases_p_top-right}.
-By Definition~\ref{defn:special_configuration_event} this makes $p$ a special configuration event.
+See Figure~\ref{fig:four_cases_p_top-right} right.
+This makes $p$ a special configuration event.